Vindicta-Team/Vindicta-Docs/docs/guide/recruitment.md

 #### Split
 This is not an order as such, it will simply split a single garrison into two, based on the composition your specify.
 The original garrison will continue with its previously assigned order, and the new one will be idle until given an order.

+### Move
+This will order the garrison to move to the location you specified, with no special behavior upon arrival.

 #### Reinforce
 This covers joining existing garrisons, and occupying locations without an existing garrison.